 It remains essential that people who are unsuitable are not allowed to enter the children's workforce or gain access to children.
-Where schools are recruiting new staff, the principles of safer recruitment continue to be followed in line with Part 3 of Keeping Children Safe In Education (Sept 2019).
+Where schools are recruiting new staff, the principles of safer recruitment continue to be followed in line with Part 3 of 'Keeping Children Safe In Education' Sept 20

 Where volunteers are utilised to support the school, the usual 'recruitment' procedures apply.
 Under no circumstances are volunteers, who have not been checked, left unsupervised with pupils/students.
+This includes volunteers who have been drafted in to support with Covid testing.
+All volunteers are provided with a concise code of conduct which sets out guidance for keeping themselves and children safe whilst on site.